A Curriculum the Wilthorpe Way

 In Maths we follow a mastery approach where all pupils are taught to their year group expectation and practise fluency, reasoning and problem solving.
 We aim to ensure that children become confident in all areas of mathematics, master their curriculum and demonstrate this by applying their learning and solving mathematical problems across the full curriculum.
 In order to deepen learning, stem sentences are used through KS1 and KS2.
 These statements allow children to gain a greater understanding of mathematics beyond fluency.

 Foundation Curriculum Subjects

 Each year group has an engaging curriculum – the “A Curriculum the Wilthorpe Way” - which provides our children with the opportunity to learn about a variety of exciting themes.
 We have thought carefully about the needs of our children at Wilthorpe Primary School, and have planned a series of themes that will provide excellent learning opportunities where our children can develop core knowledge to support their development of skills, enjoy exciting experiences and make good progress.
 The “A Curriculum the Wilthorpe Way” will prepare all of our children for the next stage of their education, whether that is their transition into KS1, into KS2 or into KS3.

 It is our intention to provide our children with the best, first-hand experience that will engage their interests and drive their learning with a key purpose.
-Each theme the “A Curriculum the Wilthorpe Way” has a clear ‘Hook / Engagement’ experience that excites and motivates our children for the theme and provides a solid foundation for all pupils regarding starting points.
-In addition to this we ensure that our children have a stimulating learning environment that motivates and enhances their ability to learn.
+We ensure that our children have a stimulating learning environment that motivates and enhances their ability to learn.

 Our Science Intent: